Adelost/historical-pattern-index/CONTRIBUTING.md

 # Contributing to Historical Pattern Index (HPI)

-Thank you for your interest in contributing to HPI.
-This is a data-driven project aimed at identifying historical patterns of atrocity for prevention.
+HPI is a data-driven project identifying historical patterns of atrocity for prevention.

 ## Core Principles